Hurts (duo)

 Hurts are an English musical duo formed in Manchester in 2009, consisting of singer Theo Hutchcraft and multi-instrumentalist Adam Anderson.
 They have released five studio albums: Happiness (2010), Exile (2013), Surrender (2015), Desire (2017) and Faith (2020).
-Their first two albums both reached the top 10 in several countries.
+Their first two albums reached the top 10 in several countries.

 History

 2005–2008: Beginnings

 Theo Hutchcraft (born 30 August 1986 in Richmond, North Yorkshire) and Adam Anderson (born 14 May 1984 in Manchester) met outside Manchester's 42nd Street nightclub in November 2005, standing by while their friends got involved in a fight.
 Too drunk to join in, they began discussing music instead; realising they had similar tastes, they decided to start a band.
 Over the next few months, they exchanged music and lyrics via e-mail, before forming Bureau in March 2006.
 They performed their first gig as a quintet in May at The Music Box in Manchester, and were shortly afterwards signed to independent record label High Voltage Sounds.
 They released their first double A-side single "After Midnight"/"Dollhouse" in November, which was made Single of the Week on Xfm.
 In 2007, Bureau disbanded and Hutchcraft and Anderson formed the band Daggers soon after.
 They signed to Label Fandango and in October released another double A-side single, "Money"/"Magazine", which, despite failing to chart, was nominated for the Popjustice £20 Music Prize.

 Throughout 2008, Daggers continued to build a following and began working with producers Biff Stannard and Richard X, but after a disastrous A&R showcase in London in September, Theo and Adam returned to Manchester to reflect on the band's future.
 They recorded a mournful ballad called "Unspoken" together and they immediately realised that this was the sound that they wanted to develop as a duo.
 After informing the rest of the band that it was finished, they went on a short break to Verona in Italy, where they claim they discovered a musical genre called "Disco Lento".
 Daggers split on 30 January 2009.